packetgeek/radioshark-v1-rpi/README.md

 ***Note:*** you must reboot the RPi once you've made this change.</strike>

 ***Update:*** Making the above change (in the long run) had little effect.
-I was more successful with adding the following to /etc/pulse/daemon.pa:
+I was more successful with adjusting the sample rate in /etc/pulse/daemon.pa.
+I changed it from 44100 to 32000.
+The line should look like:
 ```c
 default-sample-rate=32000
 ```